How To Deal With A Partner With Anger Issues

 When someone yells at you, try this quick exercise to practice emotional detachment:

-- Take a few deep breaths first.
-This will help you relax and avoid an impulsive reaction.
+• Take a few deep breaths first.
+This approach will help you relax and avoid an impulsive reaction.
 Consider each breath to be a wave that washes over you, removing stress and bringing calm.

-- Next, remind yourself that the other person’s anger is about their own feelings, perceptions, and reactions, not yours.
-This can assist you in emotionally detaching from the situation.
+• Next, remind yourself that the other person’s anger is about their feelings, perceptions, and reactions, not yours.
+This technique can assist you in emotionally detaching from the situation.

-- Then, rather than reacting, try to respond.
-Instead of getting caught up in the moment, take a moment to consider what you want to say.
-This can help you communicate more effectively and prevent the situation from escalating.
+• Then, rather than reacting, try to respond.
+Instead of getting caught up in the moment, take a minute to consider what you want to say.
+Such an approach can help you communicate more effectively and prevent the situation from escalating.

-- Become mindful.
+• Become mindful.
 Stay in the present moment, rather than dwelling on the past or worrying about the future.
-This can help you stay focused and less susceptible to the other person’s rage.
+This approach can help you stay focused and less susceptible to the other person’s rage.

 Frequently Asked Questions About How To Deal With A Partner With Anger Issues